The First Congregational Church

 A different culture

 The Church is concerned with helping members to identify and shed the internalized values of the surrounding culture, values that we have each inherited to some extent, often without being aware of them.
-American culture operates on values that oppress the human spirit and repress human feelings.
-American law often codifies christian morality.
+Western monotheist dominated culture operates on values that oppress the human spirit and repress human feelings.
+Civil law often codifies christian morality.
 Literature, movies, and popular songs express the perspectives of a culture founded on a religion whose values are radically different from paganism in general and from Wicca in specific.
 Even such an apparently basic concept as "right" versus "wrong" stems from the black-and-white thinking of monotheistic religion.
 In many ways, pagans are an occupied culture.
 We seek to create a culture with different values, a culture based on acceptance of human needs and feelings, a culture focused on enjoyment of life.
-The Church is formed around a coven, which is the group of Priests and Priestesses trained in theology and religious leadership according to traditions of our religion, and dedicated to the work of The Church.
-Members of The Church who are interested in becoming clergy of our religion may apply to the coven.
-All members are expected to contribute their energy, work, and resources to The Church according to their abilities.
-We respect the confidentiality of members and participants.
-Names of individuals and activities at rituals are not revealed outside The Church without specific permission.

 Values of The Church